 root user and the

 deploy user.
-Ansible won’t encrypt the password for you.
-To create a encrypted password you can do so e.g. with
+Ansible won’t encrypt the password for me.
+To create a encrypted password one can do so e.g. with

 ansbile-vault but that is out of scope of this tutorial.

-harden_linux_deploy_user specifies the user we want to use to login at the remote host.
+harden_linux_deploy_user specifies the user I want to use to login at the remote hosts.
 As already mentioned the

-harden_linux_deploy_user_public_keys specifies a list of public SSH key files you want to add to
+harden_linux_deploy_user_public_keys specifies a list of public SSH key files that should be added to

 $HOME/.ssh/authorized_keys of the deploy user on the remote host.
-If you specify
+Specifying

 harden_linux_required_packages specifies the packages this playbook requires to work (so only add packages but don’t remove the ones already specified):